 Regulatory authorities in some jurisdictions, including the United States and the European Union, may designate drugs for relatively small patient populations as orphan drugs.
 Under the Orphan Drug Act, the FDA may designate a product as an orphan drug if it is a drug intended to treat a rare disease or condition, which is generally defined as a patient population of fewer than 200,000 individuals annually in the United States, or a patient population greater than 200,000 in the United States where there is no reasonable expectation that the cost of developing the drug will be recovered from sales in the United States.
+In September 2021 the FDA granted RPDD for 177Lu-omburtamab-DTPA for the treatment of medulloblastoma.
 In July 2021, the European Commission granted orphan medicinal product designation, or OMPD, for 177Lu-omburtamab-DTPA for the treatment of medulloblastoma.
 In September 2020, the FDA granted ODD and RPDD to nivatrotamab for the treatment of neuroblastoma.
 In November 2018, the European Commission granted orphan medicinal product designation, or OMPD, for naxitamab for the treatment of NB.
-In February 2017, the European Commission granted OMPD to omburtamab for the treatment of NB.
-In August 2016, the
+In

-FDA granted ODD to 131 I-omburtamab for the treatment of NB.
+February 2017, the European Commission granted OMPD to omburtamab for the treatment of NB.
+In August 2016, the FDA granted ODD to 131 I-omburtamab for the treatment of NB.
 In 2013, the FDA granted ODD to DANYELZA for the treatment of NB.